gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ![Settings.py](/images/settings.png)

-***We will discuss about ingress.yaml in next step as we need to enable ingress controller prior to our deployments***
+***We will discuss ingress.yaml in the next step as we need to enable ingress controller before our deployments***

-## Step 5 : Deploy ingress nginx controller to do loadbalancing between multiple application container pods
+## Step 5: Deploy ingress nginx controller to do loadbalancing between multiple application container pods

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

 You must have an Ingress controller to satisfy an Ingress.
-Only creating an Ingress resource has no effect.
+Only creating an Ingress resource does not affect.

 **Creating Ingress controller**

-There are multiple ways to achieve this (helm,.yaml files etc) , however we will be doing it with just a command.
+There are multiple ways to achieve this (helm,.yaml files, etc) , however, we will be doing it with just a command.

 ` microk8s enable ingress `